practicalli/spacemacs/working-with-projects/managing-windows.md

 # Managing Windows

 Windows in Spacemacs allow you to organise your buffers, splitting horizontally and vertically with multiple rows and columns.
-Windows can also be move around and resized without resorting to using the mouse.
+Windows can also be moved around and resized without resorting to using the mouse.

-The windows menu is `SPC w`.
+`SPC w` is the windows menu.

 [![Spacemacs - window menu](/images/spacemacs-window-menu.png)](/images/spacemacs-window-menu.png)

 `SPC w u` will undo a change to the windows.

-> ####Hint::Golden Ratio
+## Golden Ratio - added focus for multiple windows
-> Using the golden ratio mode automatically increases the size of the active window, which is very useful when you have multiple windows open.
+`SPC t g` toggles golden ratio mode

-> Toggle golden ratio mode using `SPC t g`
+Golden ratio automatically makes the active window the largest in the frame.
+Chainging windows will resize all windows to make the new active window the largest

 ## Windows Transient menu

-Use the Windows Transient state menu `SPC W .` to re-arrange windows multiple times.
+`SPC W .` opens the Windows Transient state menu, enabling single character keybindings for window commands, simplifying multiple commands.

 ![Spacemacs - window menu - transient state](/images/spacemacs-window-menu-transient-state.png)